 Spit for Science is an effort to bring VCU’s research expertise in substance use and behavioral and emotional health “home” to VCU in ways that will benefit our students and our university community.
-The project was developed by Dr. Kenneth Kendler, Director of the Virginia Institute for Psychiatric and Behavioral Genetics (VIPBG) and Dr. Danielle Dick, the Founding Director of the Institute for Research on Behavioral and Emotional Health (IRBEH).
-The project is currently run by Dr. Karen Chartier.
+The project was developed by Dr. Kenneth Kendler, Director of the Virginia Institute for Psychiatric and Behavioral Genetics (VIPBG) and Dr. Danielle Dick, formerly at VCU and now at Rutgers University.
+The Spit for Science project and its associated research institute – the Institute for Research on Behavioral and Emotional Health Institute (IRBEH) are currently run by Dr. Karen Chartier.

 VIPBG is a world-renowned research institute focusing on genetic and environmental risk factors for psychiatric and substance use disorders.
 IRBEH brings together researchers from across the university who study behavioral and emotional health, and has the goal of promoting behavioral and emotional health through the integration of research with policy, programming, and practice.

-One of the VCU 2028 themes is to become a leader among national research universities in providing all students with high quality experiences focused on inquiry, discover, and innovation.
-Spit for Science offers students the opportunity to get involved in research.
+One of the VCU Quest 2028 themes is to become a leader among national research universities in providing all students with high quality experiences focused on inquiry, discover, and innovation.
+Spit for Science: The VCU student survey offers students the opportunity to get involved in research.
 We engage students in the research process in many ways, including:

 • Providing the opportunity to experience being a participant in research.